 - Was a featured speaker at the Socialist Scholars Conference in 1997

 Michael Tomasky is currently the editor of Guardian America, the U.S. online version of the British publication The Guardian.
 He was formerly the executive editor and co-editor of The American Prospect.
-His freelance articles have appeared in The Nation, Dissent, the Village Voice, Harper's, The New York Review of Books, GQ, George, and Lingua Franca, as well as in the Washington Post, Wall Street Journal, and The New York Times Book Review.
+His freelance articles have appeared in Dissent, George, GQ, Harper's, Lingua Franca, The Nation, The New York Review of Books, and the Village Voice, and as well as in The New York Times Book Review, the Wall Street Journal, and the Washington Post.